floriandejonckheere/headbanger/README.md

 ## Configuration

-Copy `headbanger.env.example` to `headbanger.prod.env` and `headbanger.dev.env`.
-Edit the two files and use the following commands to use `headbanger.dev.env` outside the Docker container.
+Copy `headbanger.env.example` to `headbanger.env` and edit the file.
+Execute the following commands to use `headbanger.env` outside the Docker container.

 ```
 $ set -a                    # set allexport
-$ . ./headbanger.dev.env    # source .env
+$ . ./headbanger.env        # source .env
 ```

 ## Installation